 7. Maid Brigade is one of several cleaning companies that work with Cleaning for a Reason, a national non-profit that offers free cleaning services to women dealing with cancer.
 In May, the Maid Brigade of West New York located in Buffalo offered free cleanings to local women battling cancer.

 8. The owner of the franchise, Kathleen Hall, said that working with Cleaning for a Reason was a way to give back to her local community.
 Hall also said that she shares a personal connection with the women that she helps because she is a three-time cancer survivor.
 She added, “Our goal is to take one aspect of the chores away from them so they can recuperate and focus on being with their family.”

-9. Maid Brigade was founded in 1979 by Don Hay and Brad Puett in Atlanta, Georgia.
+9. Maid Brigade was founded in 1979 by Don Hay and Bart Puett in Atlanta, Georgia.
 A year after opening the first location, Hay and Puett started franchising Maid Brigade.
 Hay stayed on as the company’s president and CEO until 2005, with Puett taking over as president since then.

 10. In 2007, Maid Brigade became the first national residential cleaning service to become Green Clean Certified, which entails using cleaning products certified by Green Seal, Inc., a non-profit organization devoted to environmental standard setting.
 Today, there are over 400 Maid Brigade locations in the U.S., Canada, and Saudi Arabia.

 11. Maid Brigade has ranked on Entrepreneur’s annual Franchise 500 list every year in the past 10 years.
 The company’s highest rank was No. 64 in 2007, while its lowest rank was No. 348 in 2017.

 - Please click here for detailed estimates of Maid Brigade franchise costs, based on Item 7 of the company’s 2017 FDD.